geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 This page complements the main page about [Building](building.html) with information that is specific to individual devices.

-With the current release, it is possible to build for Nexus 7, for some variants of Galaxy Nexus, for a variant of the Motorola Xoom, and for all variants of Nexus S and Nexus S 4G.
+With the current release, it is possible to build for Nexus 10, for Nexus 7, and for some variants of Galaxy Nexus.
 The exact level of functionality for each device depends on the availability of the relevant proprietary hardware-specific binaries.

+All configurations of Nexus 10 can be used, and on those devices all the peripherals are functional: graphics, audio, Wifi, Bluetooth, sensors, cameras, hardware codecs, NFC, GPS.

+Nexus 4 cannot be used at the moment.

-All variants of Nexus 7 can be used.
+The WiFi variants of Nexus 7 can be used.
 On Nexus 7, graphics and audio are functional, as well as WiFi and Bluetooth.
 Due to hardware differences, do not use 4.1.1 on a Nexus 7 that was originally sold with 4.1.2 or newer.
+The 3G variant is not supported.

 The variants of Galaxy Nexus that can be used are the GSM/HSPA+ configuration "maguro" (only if it was originally sold with a "yakju" or "takju" operating